danfuzz/samizdat/doc/samizdat-0.md

-This represents the formal arguments to a function. `declarations` must be a listlet, and each element of the listlet must be a maplet that binds these two keys:
+This represents the formal arguments to a function. `declarations` must be a listlet, and each element of the listlet must be a maplet that binds `@name` and optionally `@repeat`:

 * `@name` &mdash; an arbitrary value (but typically a stringlet), which indicates the name of the variable to be bound for this argument.

-* `@repeat` &mdash; indicates how many actual arguments are bound by this formal.
-It is one of:
+* `@repeat` &mdash; indicates (if present) that the number of actual arguments bound by this formal is not exactly one.
+If present it must be:

-  * `@"."` &mdash; indicates that this argument binds exactly one actual argument.
-The argument variable as bound is the same as the actual argument as passed.

-  * `@"*"` &mdash; indicates that this argument binds as many actual arguments as are available.
+  * `@"*"` &mdash; indicates that this argument binds as many actual arguments as are available, including none.
 As such, this must only ever be the `repeat` of the last formal.
 The argument variable as bound is a listlet of all the passed actual arguments that were bound.

+If no `@repeat` is specified, then the given formal binds exactly one actual argument.
+The argument variable as bound is the same as the actual argument as passed.

 #### `varDef` &mdash; `[:@varDef @[@name=name @value=value]:]`